 Wolfgang Jaksch (F Xtreme Racing), last winner in Monza, got along well in the first training and tried different lines.
 In the second practice session he spun off the track at high speed already in the first laps – car and driver remained undamaged.
 The fourth starter in the top class is Hans Laub (Speed Center).
 From FP1 to FP2 he improved by more than five seconds.
 The link-up to the other OPEN drivers will be possible tomorrow.

 Armando Mangini (MM International) was inconspicuous, but again consistently well on the way.
 The Italian enters the Formula 1 weekend exhilarated by his home win at Monza.
 Team mate Luca Martucci has settled in well to the BOSS GP as the ninth of today.
 The debutant usually starts in Italian Formula 3; at the GP2 premiere he was more than properly on the road.

 Best FORMULA pilot from Team Speed Center was Peter Göllner in 10th place, Roy Glaser at his comeback and Christian Eicke complained about the Red Flags, which stolen a lot of track time.
-A Red Flag can be attributed to Karl-Heinz Becker (Becker Motorsport) and Walter Steding (Inter Europol Competition), who collided in the first practice session.
-Steding wanted to overtake Becker in a corner, but failed.
+Karl-Heinz Becker (Becker Motorsport) and Walter Steding (Inter Europol Competition) collided in the first practice session.
 Becker’s bolide was damaged at the suspension, but for the afternoon the damage was repaired.
 The race control blamed Steding for the incident.
 ‘Piter’, who was again bothered by technical problems, did not manage to set a time.

 Schedule for tomorrow, July, 21st 2018: